 Members are encouraged to spend more than one year involved in this project, so they have time to learn what clothing styles look best on them while they also gain skills in building a versatile wardrobe and staying within their budget.
 Each year enrolled in Shopping should build on previous year's learning experience.
-For all level of this project, participants should bring a garment to display and model for the judge.
+For all levels of this project, participants should bring a garment to display and model for the judge.

-Shopping in Style (SF 50154, 50155, 50156) Shopping in Style Digital - Required Exhibit one of the following options that align with the Shopping in Style level:
+Exhibit one of the following options that align with the Shopping in Style level:

-Beginning (SF 50154) (Levels 1 & 2) - Choose one of the following activities from Unit 1 or Unit 2 of the project book to exhibit:
+Shopping in Style: Beginning (Levels 1 & 2) (SF 50154) Choose one of the following activities from Unit 1 or Unit 2 of the project book to exhibit:

-- Exhibit should consist of a garment that reflects your personal style along with a poster or report that 1) explains how this garment reflects your style and how it influences what others think of you; OR 2) how your personal style either aligns or contradicts what is considered to be "in style" today.
+- Exhibit should consist of a garment that reflects your personal style along with a poster or report that 1) explains how this garment reflects your style and how it influences what others think of you; OR 2) how your personal style either aligns or contradicts what is "in style" today.
 OR - Exhibit should include a garment you purchased along with a poster or report that explains or illustrates how this garment is either 1) a modern version of a fad or fashion from an earlier decade; OR 2) how this garment reflects a different ethnic or cultural influence.
 Exhibit should include garment you purchased along with a poster or report that provides 1) a body shape discussion and how body shape influences clothing selections; OR 2) a color discussion that provides an overview of how different colors complement different hair colors and skin tones and how that influenced garment selection.
 Poster or report may include pictures from magazines, the internet or actual photos of garments.
 OR - Exhibit should include garment you purchased along with a poster or report that 1) explains how this garment uses the principles of design lines to create an illusion to alter appearance; OR 2) explains how color and texture of fabrics can complement or enhance appearance.
 Poster or report may include pictures from magazines, the internet, or actual photos of garments.

-Intermediate (SF 50155) (Levels 3 & 4) - Choose one of the following activities from Unit 3 or Unit 4 of the project to exhibit:
+Shopping in Style: Intermediate (Levels 3 & 4) (SF 50155) Shopping in Style Digital - Required Choose one of the following activities from Unit 3 or Unit 4 of the project book to exhibit: